 (b) an immediate family member of the Director is, or within the last three years has been, employed as an executive officer of the Company; or

-(c) the Director, or an immediate family member of the Director, has received, during any twelve-month period within the last three years, more than $120,000 per year in direct compensation from the Company, other than director and committee fees and pension or other forms of deferred compensation for prior service; or
+(c) the Director, or an immediate family member of the Director, has received, during any twelve-month period within the last three years, more than $120,000 per year in direct compensation from the Company, other than director fees and pension or other forms of deferred compensation for prior service; or

 (d) (i) the Director, or an immediate family member, is a current partner of a firm that is the Company's internal or external auditor; or (ii) the Director is a current employee of such firm; or (iii) the Director has an immediate family member who is a current employee of such firm and who personally works on the firm's audit of the Company; or (iv) the Director or an immediate family member was within the last three years (but is no longer) a partner or employee of such firm and personally worked on the Company's audit within that time; or